A Joint Time-frequency Domain Transformer for Multivariate Time Series Forecasting: Methods

 The prediction head consists of a GELU activation function \citep{gelu}, dropout layer \citep{dropout}, and linear projection layer.
 It maps the latent representation to output, which is then denormalized using the statistics saved in preprocessing.
-The model is trained with MSE loss.
+The model is trained using the Huber loss function, which offers greater resilience to outliers in the data compared to the Mean Squared Error (MSE) loss.